Density Functional Theory for two-dimensional homogeneous materials: Numerical illustrations

 \subsection{Numerical setting and self-consistant procedure}

 We use a simple code with finite differences: all functions are evaluated on a fine grid representing some interval $[-a, a]$, with $N_b$ points (we took $a = 15$ and $N_b = 5001$).
 The operator $-\Delta_1$ is computed in Fourier space (using sparse matrices).
-Given a neutral function $f$, we evaluate the potential $\Phi_f$ by performing the convolution in~\eqref{eq:def:Vf}.
+Given a neutral function $f$, we evaluate the potential $\Phi_f$ using~\eqref{eq:def:Vf}.

-To solve the Thomas-Fermi problem, we use the following iterations.
+To solve the Thomas--Fermi problem, we use the following iterations.
 Recall that the optimal density $\rho_\TF$ satisfies the Euler-Lagrange equation~\eqref{eq:TF-EL}, that we write in the form

 At the point $\rho_n$, we set $\Phi_n = \Phi_{\rho_n - \mu}$, and compute $\lambda_n \in \R$ so that

 Since the map $Z_n(\cdot)$ is decreasing, one can efficiently compute $\lambda_n$ using a simple dichotomy.
 We then set